yuchia0221/Personal-Website/README.md

 Yes!
 You can fork this repo, just give me proper credit.
 Thanks!

+-   You are not required to notify if you want to fork this repo.
+-   If you decide to fork this repo, you have to add a link to this repo in your home page and do not use the [3d object](/portfolio/public/aaron.glb)

 ## 🛠 Getting Started

 To get a local copy up and running follow these simple steps.